paulsmurthwaite/wapt/README.md

 A modular, accessible command-line toolkit for launching simulated wireless access points to support wireless threat simulations and cyber security research.

+## NOTE: This Repo supported a final year university project is now archived and no longer maintained ##

 ## Table of Contents
 - [Features](#features)
 - [Accessibility & Inclusivity](#accessibility--inclusivity)